jACKIE ANTHONY, GENERAL MANAGER

 “Ouita’s business acumen and management skills, her ability to connect to her employees and her patrons, her knowledge of cuisine and hospitality have by far been the biggest influences on me and my career."

-Tyler lives in Cynthiana with his wife Brenna, their toddler twins Ruby and Theo, baby Zuzu Bee, and their two cats Nigel and Merle.
+Tyler lives in Cynthiana with his wife Brenna, their twins Ruby and Theo and toddler Zuzu Bee, and two cats named Nigel and Merle.

 Donna Hecker, Holly hill & co.
 STORYTELLER